-What is the CAD process?
+What is the CAD Financing Process?

 When the shipment and goods become approved, the buyer pays the financial institution a predetermined amount for the consignment, and the financial institution sends the funds to the seller while the buyer receives the title to the shipment.

-Visit our previous article “What is Purchase Order Funding & Trade Import Financing?” to learn more about international trade financing.
+Visit our previous article, “What is Purchase Order Funding & Trade Import Financing?” to learn more about international trade financing.

 Who benefits from CAD financing transactions?

 International trade can be a complex business on both sides of the transaction.
 Purchasing goods overseas with a traditional credit line is ideal but virtually impossible to obtain when importing goods.
-CAD Financing with Bankers Factoring is the solution to ensure exporters get their money on time while the importer is not out the cash while for the goods.
+CAD Financing with Bankers Factoring is the solution to ensure that exporters get their money on time while the importer is not out the cash for the goods.

-- Sellers/Exporters are guaranteed payment
+- Sellers/Exporters can guarantee payment

 - Buyers/Importers can inspect goods before making payment